crazy-max/diun/doc/notifications.md

 ## Amqp

-You can send notifications to any amqp compatible server with the following settings:
+You can send notifications to any amqp compatible server with the following settings.

+### Configuration file

 * `amqp`
   * `host`: AMQP server host (default: `localhost`). **required**